-The three reports -- The State of California Housing, California Migration Trends and California Employment by Income -- were commissioned by the nonprofit, nonpartisan organization Next 10 and prepared by Beacon Economics.
+The three reports - Current State of the California Housing Market, California Migration and California Employment by Income -- were commissioned by the nonprofit, nonpartisan organization Next 10 and prepared by Beacon Economics.
 The studies are part of Next 10's Compare 50 project, which charts how U.S. states compare to each other across 150 indicators.
 California ranks near the top of many key state-by-state metrics for new job creation, but at the bottom for housing affordability for both owners and renters.
 Taken together, the reports point to a looming shortage of workers able to afford California's cost of living, a result of the housing crisis, and suggest strict restrictions on developers, Proposition 13, and NIMBYism are among the primary deterrents to affordable new construction.